sheesh/ForkingTheWeb/README.md

 ####ForkingTheWeb/4
 forking is
 when you take
-what someone made
+how someone made
+the world and
-and modify it
+modify it for
-for your own
+your own
 purpose

 it is a liberty